Revised: Training and Monitoring RequirementsFor Agencies Participating in the Child and Adult Care Food Program.

 Supersedes: Management Bulletins 01-205: Attendance at Nutrition Services Division Training; 04-206: Mandatory Institution Attendance at State Agency Child and Adult Care Food Program Training; 05-207: Training and Monitoring

-Subject: Training and Monitoring Requirements for Participation in the Child and Adult Care Food Program
+Subject: Revised: Training and Monitoring Requirements for Participation in the Child and Adult Care Food Program

 This management bulletin (MB) clarifies the current program requirements for mandatory training of all Child and Adult Care Food Program (CACFP) staff and reviews the monitoring requirements for sponsored facilities.
 This MB supersedes MB 01-205: Attendance at Nutrition Services Division (NSD) Training; MB 04-206: Mandatory Institution Attendance at State Agency CACFP Training; and MB 05-207: Training and Monitoring.

 CACFP Operators include child care centers, adult day care centers, child and adult day care center sponsors (collectively referred to as a center), and day care home (DCH) sponsors.
-The training requirements apply to all CACFP Operators.
-Monitoring requirements apply only to sponsors of centers or DCHs.
+The mandatory training requirements apply to all CACFP Operators.
+The monitoring requirements apply only to sponsors of centers or DCHs.